pantheon-systems/documentation/source/content/guides/edge-integrations/01-introduction.md

 	- You can improve productivity by using existing content, style guides, media, and CMS integrations.
 No need to manage assets in multiple places.

 - Performance-forward
-	- Improve credibility with a fast, seamless customer experience and distribute personalized content across dozens of global and US points of presence.
+	- Improve credibility with a fast, seamless customer experience, and distribute personalized content across dozens of global and US points of presence.

 - Cost-effective
 	- Increase business impact by instrumenting and measuring success with your current analytics products.
 No need for new segmentation tooling.